 • Avila Beach Drive/Ana Bay Road (#2): The addition of project traffic degrades conditions on the southbound approach, which operates at LOS D during the weekday PM peak hour under Cumulative Plus Project conditions.
-This intersection does not meet the peak hour signal warrant, so no improvements are recommended.
+This intersection does not meet the peak hour signal warrant.
+Construction of a 25-foot southbound right turn pocket would decrease delay on the southbound approach by less than one second per vehicle during the weekday PM peak hour and would not change the LOS.
+No improvements are recommended.
+If the trip generation estimate includes only the Hotel land use, the southbound approach would operate at LOS C with the addition of project traffic.